ArundhatiApte/TorControls.js/README.md

 ### Installation

+Download package from releases page.
+In folder of your project install module by pakcage manager:
-`npm install github:ArundhatiApte/TorControls-JS`
+`npm install path/to/TorControls.package.tar.gz`.
-or
-`yarn add github:ArundhatiApte/TorControls-JS`

 ### Example of usage